Calvert Hall College HS Freshman Creates Scholarship To Support Students With Learning Differences

 Martin Knott is the President of the Knott Cares Fund.

-“It’s embarrassing that he’s doing something so marvelous for other people at that young age that at that age, I don’t think I was thinking about that at all,” he said.
+“It’s embarrassing that he’s doing something so marvelous for other people at that young age.
+At that age, I don’t think I was thinking about that at all,” he said.

-Scott’s compassion for others is impressive.READ MORE: Community Activists Work To Deter Baltimore Crime By Talking To City Youth After Violence Continues Tuesday, 15-Year-Old Shot
+Pawley’s compassion for others is impressive.READ MORE: Prince George's County Twin Sisters Celebrate 100th Birthday

 “I just think it’s good to help other people.
 I’d hope if I were in a position that I’d need help, somebody else would help me so I think it’s good to pay it forward,” he said inside Keelty Hall.